Guillermo-Hidalgo-Gadea/personal-academic-website/content/teaching/Tracking Animal Behavior/index.md

 subtitle:

 # Summary for listings and search engines
-summary: New advances in computer vision allow to measure animal behavior.
+summary: How new advances in computer vision allow us to measure animal behavior.

 # Link this post with a project
 projects: []